hsteinshiromoto/paper.ssm16/README.md

-# CDC2016
+# Algorithms for the Paper H. Stein Shiromoto and I. R. Manchester "Decentralized Nonlinear Feedback Design with Separable Control Contraction Metrics", CDC 2016

-Algorithms employed in the example.
+These are the algorithms employed in the example.

 Dependencies: Yalmip and mosek

-To exceute, run file LMIOptimisation.m
+To execute, run file LMIOptimisation.m